Child soldiers in Sri Lanka: LTTE recruitment

 Before 2007 the LTTE was accused of recruiting thousands of children into their ranks.
+Personal accounts from former child soldiers, including Kagusthan Ariaratnam, who was recruited as a minor while a student in Jaffna in 1991 and later served in the LTTE’s intelligence wing, highlight the broader pattern of underage enlistment reported during the conflict.
 The LTTE has been accused of knowingly recruiting and using child soldiers as front-line troops.
 Amid international pressure, LTTE announced in July 2003 that it would stop conscripting child soldiers, but both UNICEF and HRW have accused it of reneging on its promises, and of conscripting Tamil children orphaned by the 2004 Indian Ocean earthquake and tsunami.
 LTTE created 'orphanages' for children displaced in the fighting where they underwent indoctrination and recruitment.
 The Sirasu Puli (Leopard Brigade) was said to be composed entirely of children from these orphanages.
 UNICEF claimed that LTTE recruited at least 40 children orphaned by the tsunami.
 However, from the beginning of 2007 LTTE agreed to release all of the recruits under the age of 18.
 Human Rights Watch and Amnesty accused LTTE of re-recruiting Karuna's former cadres including child soldiers after Karuna's defection from the LTTE in 2004.
 The LTTE had threatened families that they would take children by force if they did not return, or that they would take other children or parents in their stead.

 The LTTE routinely visited Tamil homes to inform parents that they must provide a child for the "movement."
 Families that resist were harassed and threatened.
 Some families have been told by the LTTE that: "if you report to the internationals you will only see the body of your child."

 Hence, many cases of child recruitment went unreported due to increased insecurity and additional pressures by LTTE not to report.
 According to Human Rights Watch, the recruited child soldiers were subjected to rigorous training.
-One girl, recruited at age fifteen, described the training as:

-The training was very difficult.
-They don't care if it's a rainy or sunny day.
-If you get too tired and can't continue, they will beat you.
-Once when I first joined, I was dizzy.
-I couldn't continue and asked for a rest.
-They said, "This is the LTTE.
-You have to face problems.
-You can't take a rest."
-They hit me four or five times with their hands.

-Child soldiers who made mistakes in training or tried to escape the LTTE were met with strict punishments.
-A girl recruited at age fourteen, recounted how children were punished by LTTE for trying to escape:

-Lots of people tried to escape.
-But if you get caught, they take you back and beat you.
-Some children die.
-If you do it twice, they shoot you.
-In my wing, if someone escaped, the whole group was lined up to watch them get beaten.
-I saw it happen, and know of cases from other groups.
-If the person dies, they don't tell you, but we know it happens.
+One child soldier recounted how they were physically abused when training was overly strenuous.
+Another noted that escapees were beaten and sometimes killed if they were caught.